 What is Efficient and Healthy Schools?

-In partnership with the U.S. Department of Education and the U.S. Environmental Protection Agency, this campaign will promote peer-to-peer learning among school participants.
-The campaign will recognize schools to highlight best practices and exemplary solutions.
-The campaign will also engage supporters such as designers, engineers, consultants, manufacturers, and program implementers, to better support schools that are investing in efficient and healthy school buildings.
+In partnership with the U.S. Department of Education and the U.S. Environmental Protection Agency, and with technical support from Lawrence Berkeley National Laboratory and New Buildings Institute, the program will promote peer-to-peer learning among school participants.
+The program will recognize schools to highlight best practices and exemplary solutions.
+The program will also engage supporters such as designers, engineers, consultants, manufacturers, and program implementers, to better support schools that are investing in efficient and healthy school buildings.

 How do I get involved?